XRPL-Labs/xrpld-hooks/hook-api-examples/README.md

 Run `./rippled account_objects <account on which the hook is installed on>` to inspect the Hook's State Data.
 Liteacc and Firewall have helper scripts to dump this info.
 Note that the CreateCode entry contains the entire binary of the hook, so it's best to truncate these entries with sed: e.g. `sed 's/CreateCode.*/CreateCode": <hook wasm>,/g'`

-## Building
-To build you can run `make` from any hook's directory.
-The example `makefile` in each directory shows you how to build a hook.

 ## Minimum example hook
 Please have a look at the accept hook in `./accept/`